dev-mev/php-exercise/readme.md

 will follow the data structure you find in `src/uw-course-section-service-mock.json`.

 The `CourseSectionArea` class will also have an instance of `FacultyArea` that you worked on in Task 1.
-You can use this to get areas based on Instructor's RegIDs.
+You can use this to get Areas based on Instructor's RegIDs.

 Your task is to implement the `areasFor()` method so that the provided automated